-GR Engineering has a strong order book dominated by Australian projects and has been building its pipeline for both FY23 and FY24.
-GR Engineering intends to provide FY23 guidance at its 2022 Annual General Meeting, to be held on 23 November 2022, when it is likely to have more certainty in relation to the timing of key projects.
+GR Engineering has a strong order book and has been building its pipeline for both FY24 and FY25.
+GR Engineering intends to provide FY24 guidance at its 2023 Annual General Meeting, to be held on 22 November 2023, when it is likely to have more certainty in relation to the timing of key projects.